 Recommended for you: Simple Treatments for Vaginal Infections

 This type of discharge is caused by intestinal parasites, the most common being trichomonas that are sexually transmitted.

 The infection causes a discharge that varies in color between green and yellow.
 This is accompanied by a strong odor, vaginal itching, and pain during urination.

 The problem often strikes in the days after menstruation, causing the vulva to become irritated and painful.
 In addition, coitus can cause a strong odor.

 A gray discharge is caused by a type of bacterial infection generally attributed to the gardnerella microbe and is transmitted sexually.

 This discharge is characterized by a strong foul-smelling odor, similar to fish, that is thick and abundant.

-Gardenella is related to other anaerobic germs and causes what many experts consider an ecological catastrophe in the vagina which requires immediate medical attention.
+Gardenella is related to other anaerobic germs and causes what many experts consider to be something quite serious in the vagina which requires immediate medical attention.

 Keeping these types of changes in mind is really important, especially if you are sexually active.

-Changes in vaginal discharge can be a clear symptom of a sexually transmitted disease (STD) that must be treated immediately before it becomes a major problem.
+Changes in vaginal discharge can be a clear symptom of a sexually transmitted disease (STD).
+You must treat these immediately before they become a major problem.